Ibis: Description

 Ibises all have long, downcurved bills, and usually feed as a group, probing mud for food items, usually crustaceans.
 They are monogamous and highly territorial while nesting and feeding.
 Most nest in trees, often with spoonbills or herons.
 All extant species are capable of flight, but two extinct genera were flightless, namely the kiwi-like Apteribis in the Hawaiian Islands, and the peculiar Xenicibis in Jamaica.
 The word ibis comes from Latin ibis from Greek ἶβις ibis from Egyptian hb, hīb.

 Species in taxonomic order

 There are 29 extant species and 4 extinct species of ibis.

 An extinct species, the Jamaican ibis or clubbed-wing ibis (Xenicibis xympithecus) was uniquely characterized by its club-like wings.
+Extinct ibis species include the following: